MichaszJ/starcoffee/index.md

 Feel free to reach out on [Twitter](https://twitter.com/astra_kawa) or [LinkedIn](https://www.linkedin.com/in/michal-jagodzinski-6860201aa/), I'm always happy to chat about my work!

-I'm currently looking for work in the aerospace and software industries in Ontario, as well as looking into doing an M.Eng. or M.ASc. in the spacecraft GN&C field.
+I'm currently looking for work in the aerospace and software industries in Ontario, as well as looking into doing an M.Eng. or M.A.Sc. in the spacecraft GN&C field.
 If you are looking an aerospace engineer for work or research, please see my [resume](https://michaszj.github.io/documents/web-resume.html) or send me a message on [LinkedIn](https://www.linkedin.com/in/michal-jagodzinski-6860201aa/).

 ## Ongoing Projects